 6) Season 4

 Season 4 is atrocious.
 While the show remains watchable because of its star-studded cast, the episodes during the fourth season leave viewers in a state of perpetual misery.
-For example, all the characters somehow survived the apartment building’s explosion, with only Allison suffering long-term effects.
+For example, all the characters somehow survived the apartment building’s explosion, with only Alison suffering long-term effects.